An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Introduction

 \section{Introduction}

-Inverse problems have a wide range of applications across many fields in science and engineering, such as weather prediction, groundwater flows, medicine, and molecular dynamics~\citep{tarantola2005inverse,kruschke2010bayesian,abarbanel2013predicting,asch2016data,rizzi2011bayesian}.
-Based on some partial and noisy observations, inverse problems typically aim to infer the parameters of a mathematical model, such as physical parameters and initial conditions.
-Bayesian inverse problems (BIPs) provide a rigorous foundation for quantifying the uncertainty in the inverse solution~\citep{kaipio2005statistical}.
-BIPs capture the uncertainty associated with parameters by integrating prior knowledge about the model inputs into a probability distribution, known as the prior distribution.
-By conditioning this prior on observed data, they generate a posterior distribution that offers a more accurate representation of the model inputs.
-However, the forward models, which map the parameters to measurable data, are often computationally expensive and complex when involving partial differential equations.
+Inverse problems have a wide range of applications across many fields in science and engineering, such as weather prediction, groundwater flows, medicine, and molecular dynamics~\citep{tarantola2005inverse,kruschke2010bayesian,asch2016data,rizzi2011bayesian}.
+Inverse problems typically involve learning the inputs to a mathematical model, such as physical parameters and initial conditions, based on partial and noisy observations of model outputs.
+Bayesian inverse problems (BIPs) provide a rigorous foundation to quantify uncertainty in the inverse solution~\citep{kaipio2005statistical}.
+BIPs capture the uncertainty associated with parameters by incorporating prior knowledge about the model inputs into a probability distribution, known as the prior distribution.
+By conditioning the prior distribution on the observed data, a posterior distribution is generated, providing a more accurate representation of the model inputs.
+However, forward models, which map the parameters to measurable data in inverse problems, are often computationally expensive and complex when involving partial differential equations.